Network Access Control

 What is the behavior if there are no network rules or access controls set?

-If no IPs are explicitly allowlisted, access is permitted from any IP address.
+If no IP addresses are explicitly allowlisted, access is permitted from any IP address.

 Authentication (for example, token verification) is still always enforced, and all traffic is transmitted over HTTPS